 - 1. Ask students to follow along while you read the writing sample, or have them read it to themselves.
 After reading, encourage your class to identify any characteristics of narrative writing they notice within the text. - 2.
 Read each item on the writing checklist, and explain that each item is an important part of strong narrative writing. - 3.
 Familiarize students with the writing checklist, and how to determine whether each item has been met.
 As the checklists become more detailed, some items will have sub sections.
-In this example, the first item on the checklist has one additional requirement: introducing the characters and setting.
-In order to receive a checkmark for "I wrote a strong start to my story," students must check off the sub standard first. - 4.
+In this example, the first item on the checklist has two sub sections: writing a hook to catch the reader, and introducing characters and setting.
+Both of these sub sections must be checked before a student can check off "I used a strong start to my story." - 4.
 Ask students to help determine if the example should get a checkmark for each item on the list.
-Encourage students to support their answers with specific examples from the text, such as: "When the author used dialogue between Brian and Mr. Delgado, I understood why Mr. Delgado wanted to help.
-That's one way to bring characters to life." - 5.
+Encourage students to support their answers with specific examples from the text, such as "The author hooked my attention when I read that everyone was excited to go to the planetarium except for Sydney." - 5.
 Engage students by having them draw a check mark inside the boxes in their own books as the class identifies each item.